-MC 454 (3) Sales Promotion Management.
+MC 452 (3) (W) Sales Promotions Management.
 Prerequisites: MC 200, MC 201, and MC 330.
 This course introduces students to the concepts, theories, and principles of sales promotions.
 Major emphasis is on how to plan and use promotional techniques including joint promotions, price promotions, and on-the-shelf promotions; how to develop and implement integrated marketing communication strategy; and how to achieve and maintain creative comparative advantage in sales promotions strategy and execution.
 The course also examines current trends in and redefining the role of sales promotions.

-MC 470 (3) Writing for Public Relations.
-Prerequisites: MC 200, and MC 201.
-Presents specialized writing skills involved in the production of public relations material such as annual reports, press releases for print and broadcast media, public service announcements, newsletters, and financial reports.
+MC 470 (3) (W, S) Writing for Public Relations.
+Prerequisites: MC 200, MC 201 and MC 330.
+Helps students learn how to write and develop a portfolio of specialized public relations material such as press releases, public service announcements, brochures, newsletters, letters, memos, reports, media kits, and speeches.

-MC 471 (3) Public Relations Practice.
-Prerequisites: MC 200, MC 201, and MC 330.
-A case study approach to public relations.
-Students will develop skills through selected public relations projects.
+MC 471 (3) (W, S) Public Relations Practice.
+Prerequisites: MC 200, MC 201, MC 330, and MC 470.
+Help students learn how to create a public relations campaign using the case-study approach.

 MC 472 (3) Corporate Communications.
-Prerequisites: MC 200, MC 201, and MC 471.
-Emphasis on interpersonal communication in a corporate setting, both verbal and nonverbal.
+Prerequisites: MC 200, MC 201, MC 470, and MC 471.
+Emphasis is on the way in which corporations and business communicate with internal and external publics to transmit mediated messages.

-- MC 473 (3) Advertising Campaign.
+MC 473 (3) (W, S) IMC Campaigns.
 Prerequisites: MC 200, MC 201, MC 330, and MC 423.
+Developing the IMC campaign from concept through development, production, and final evaluation.

+MC 475 (3) Special Topics in Mass Communications.
+Prerequisites: MC 200, MC 201, and two (2) courses in the concentration.
+This course will deal with various topics in Multimedia Journalism, Integrated Marketing Communications, and Media Production on a rotating basis.
+The course is designed to explore current, relevant topics in the field of mass communications.

+MC 486 (3) Practicum.
+Prerequisite: MC 200, MC 201, and two (2) courses in the concentration.
+Students will apply skills and theories learned in the classroom and gain practical work experience at an on-campus media outlet.

-Developing the advertising campaign from concept through development production and final evaluation. - MC 475 (3) Special Topics in Mass Communications.
-Prerequisites: MC 200, and MC 201.
-Topical seminar examining contemporary issues and topics in mass communications. - MC 486 (3) Practicum.
-Prerequisite: Three (3) concentration courses.
-Students gain practical work experience at an oncampus media outlet. - MC 489 (3) Internship in Mass Communications.
-Open to advanced students in each concentration on the basis of written application submitted one semester in advance.
-Students gain practical work experience at an off-campus site.
+MC 489 (3) Internship in Mass Communications.
+Prerequisites: MC 200, MC 201, three (3) courses in the concentration, and a minimum 2.50 GPA.
+Students may also be eligible for an Internship based on the decision of the Internship Review Board.
+Internship is open to advanced students in each concentration on the basis of written application submitted one semester in advance.
+Students apply skills and theories learned in the classroom to gain real world on-the-job experience at an off-campus site.
+Internships are with television and radio stations, newspaper, public relations, and advertising agencies, media and online organizations, and also with businesses, nonprofit groups, and government agencies.